click on images to enlarge (except mobile phones)

 The Masjid I Jami Isfahan

 Related to my Islamic studies were explorations of my own geometric ideas influenced by what I was learning about in the Islamic creative tradition.
 The following are studies of patterns I created using and rotating the square.
-They were done on Hewlett Packard main frame computer using an early CAD software program.
+They were done on a Hewlett Packard main frame computer using an early CAD software program.

 Scanning some projects from my past.
 Another Pratt project.
 The great Mexican Architect Enrique Norton, founder and principle of Ten-Arquitectos, was my studio professor for this one.